 Tactile Stimulation for Seniors with Dementia

-Making conscious tactile and tangible connections can be beneficial for seniors living with dementia.
-The practice of Tactile Stimulation is a method employed to help individuals with dementia connect to their environment with their sense of touch.
+There are no boundaries to sensory stimulation, including various activities.
+Making conscious tactile and tangible connections can benefit seniors with Dementia.
+Tactile Stimulation is a method employed to help individuals with Dementia connect to their environment with their sense of touch.
 The process can have tremendous psychological, emotional, and cognitive benefits.

 What is Tactile Stimulation?

-Tactile Stimulation is the practice of using physical stimuli to deliberately elicit a range of sensations through the sense of touch.
-Interaction with items of different textures, shapes, sizes, and consistency can help individuals with dementia relate their sense of touch to things that surround them in their everyday lives.
+Tactile Stimulation is using physical stimuli to deliberately elicit a range of sensations through the sense of touch.
+Interaction with items of different textures, shapes, sizes, and consistency can help individuals with Dementia relate their sense of touch to things that surround them in their everyday lives.

 Benefits of Tactile Stimulation

-Seniors with dementia are presented with a range of potential complications in daily life like isolation, anxiety, apprehension, melancholy, confusion, and other negative emotions that can take their toll.
-The integration of Tactile Stimulation into seniors’ routines has the potential to help to address and ease the intensity of some of these problems faced by individuals with dementia.
+Seniors with Dementia have a range of potential complications in daily life, like isolation, anxiety, apprehension, melancholy, confusion, and other negative emotions that can take their toll.
+The integration of Tactile Stimulation into seniors’ routines can help address and ease the intensity of some of these problems faced by individuals with Dementia.

-• Emotional Benefits: Tactile Stimulation can foster a boost in mood and a chance to interact and express oneself in a way that can help improve emotional health and self-esteem.
-Engaging with things in a tactile way can also help create a sense of calm that can ease anxiety and agitation.
+Tactile Stimulation can boost mood and a chance to interact and express oneself in a way that can help improve emotional health and self-esteem.
+Engaging with things tactilely can also help create a sense of calm that can ease anxiety and agitation.

-• Cognitive Benefits: As seniors focus on the objects and textures they are interacting with, concentration and critical thought come into play in ways that can help exercise the brain and improve cognitive fitness.
+As seniors focus on the objects and textures they interact with, concentration and critical thought come into play in ways that can help exercise the brain and improve cognitive fitness.

-• Social Benefits: Tactile Stimulation is an activity that can be adapted to include social activity.
-This can come in the form of friends and family getting together to engage in tactile connections, or it could be a group of fellow individuals living with dementia all working together to navigate and interact with the tactile world.
+Tactile Stimulation can be adapted to include social activity.
+It can take the form of friends and family getting together to engage in tactile connections, or it could be a group of fellow individuals living with Dementia working together to navigate and interact with the tactile world.

 Integrating Tactile Stimulation

-• Crafting – engaging in activities like finger painting, cutting and pasting, knitting, and things of that nature can be very stimulating
+• Crafting – engaging in finger painting, cutting and pasting, knitting, and other similar activities can be very stimulating.

-• Working with Clay – play-dough molding or creating sculptures with clay is often considered therapeutic and is a great way to establish tactile connection
+• Working with Clay – Playdough molding or creating sculptures with clay is often considered therapeutic and is a great way to establish a connection.

-• Washing – even something as simple as using sponges with soap and water offers tactile stimulation
+• Washing – even something as simple as using sponges with soap and water can be stimulating.

-• Interpersonal Touch – hugs, handshakes, and other methods of physical contact are effective for connecting with other individuals
+• Interpersonal Touch – hugs, handshakes, and other physical contact methods are effective for connecting with other individuals.

-• Texture Exploration – This involves actively sitting down with a variety of objects of different textures just to feel them in the hands or on the body.
-Some items to use may include fabrics, beads, sandpaper, stuffed animals, toys, liquids, lotions, anything with an interesting texture
+• Texture Exploration – involves actively sitting down with various objects of different textures to feel them in the hands or on the body.
+Some items to use may include fabrics, beads, sandpaper, stuffed animals, toys, liquids, lotions, or anything with an interesting texture.

 Sign up for a free